peteryuhang/Computer-Systems-A-Programmer-Perspective/ch3/ch3.md

 ```
 movq %rbp, %rsp                         Set stack pointer to beginning of frame
-popq %rbp                               Restore saved %rbp and set stack ptr to end of caller’s frame
+popq %rbp                               Restore saved %rbp and set stack ptr to end of caller's frame
 ```

 - The stack frame is showed below